ropensci/roweb3/content/blog/2024-10-22-first-time-contributions/index.md

 [^3]: Thanks to a [NumFocus Small Development Grant](https://numfocus.org/programs/small-development-grants) 🎉

-To participate, we ask that maintainers fill out the application form (below) by Nov XX, 2024[^4].
+To participate, we ask that maintainers fill out the application form (below) by Nov 24th, 2024[^4].

 [^4]: As we won't have room for more than about 10 maintainers, we may need to select from among the applications, depending how many we receive.